 Just an hour and a half away from Porto, you can find the Douro Valley, one of the most beautiful wine regions in the world.
 Stunning landscapes of green and golden slopes covered with vineyards, wine estates spreading along the riverbanks and the birthplace of the well-known Port wine.
-A mandatory visit to anyone who visits Porto.
+As you might have already read on our Day Trips from Porto, this is a mandatory visit to anyone who visits Porto.
 We gathered our best travel and food tips for a perfect one day trip to Douro from Porto.

 Let me start by saying that if you have more than just one day to visit the Douro Valley, use it.
 If not, one day will give you a little taste of what the region has to offer.
 You will have a taste of its culture and delicious gastronomy, tasteful wines and breathtaking landscapes, and it will certainly make you want to return for more.

 Douro’s Wine Tradition